See all state pages

 Oklahoma Student Loans

 If your goal is to attend school in Oklahoma and you’re looking at ways to finance your education, you have options.
-And both federal and private student loans may be worth considering when researching how to pay for your college degree.
+And both federal and private student loans may be worth considering.

 Federal Student Loans

-You should also review the deadlines for each college you are considering, as each college may consider the date that they receive your FAFSA form, or the date your FAFSA form is processed, as their final deadline.
+You should also review the deadlines for each college to which you are applying, as one college may define their deadline as the date you submit your FAFSA form, while another considers it to be the date on which your FAFSA is actually processed.
 FAFSA will then offer you a financial aid package, dependent on your college, that may include grants, work-study opportunities, and federal student loan options.
 It is important to note that not every student will qualify to receive federal aid.

-Direct Subsidized Loans: For eligible undergraduate students who demonstrate financial need; helps cover the costs of higher education at a college or career school.
-The federal government pays the interest on Direct Subsidized Loans while a student is in school at least half-time; interest starts accruing on these loans only after a six-month grace period once students graduate, or if they drop below half-time enrollment.
+Direct Subsidized Loans: These are for eligible undergraduate students who demonstrate financial need, and they help cover the costs of higher education at a college or career school.
+The federal government pays the interest on Direct Subsidized Loans while a student is in school at least half-time.
+Interest starts accruing on these loans after a six-month grace period once students graduate or if they drop below half-time enrollment.

 Direct Unsubsidized Loans: Eligible undergraduate, graduate, and professional students may qualify for these loans.
 Eligibility is not based on financial need.
-Interest on these loans begins accruing immediately after funds are disbursed.
+The interest on these loans begins accruing immediately after funds are disbursed (meaning paid out).

 Private Student Loans

 Unlike federal loans which can only be applied for within certain deadlines (once a year, and states have their own deadlines), private loans can be applied for on an as-needed basis.
-Even if you suspect you may need to take out a private loan, it’s still a best practice to submit your FAFSA before applying to see what federal aid you may qualify for first.
+Even if you suspect you may need to take out a private loan, it’s still a smart move to submit your FAFSA before applying.
+That way, you can see what federal aid you may qualify for first.

-If you’ve missed the FAFSA deadline and you’re struggling to pay for school throughout the year, private loans can potentially help you make your education payments—as long as you have enough lead time for your loan to process and for your lender to send money to your school.
+If you’ve missed the FAFSA deadline and you’re struggling to pay for school throughout the year, private loans can potentially help you make your education payments.
+Just keep in mind that you will need enough lead time for your loan to process and for your lender to send money to your school.

 For more information on private loans, you can check out our article: